ashsin19/rag-survey-ui/README.md

 To start the React application locally: npm run dev

+5. Security

+The integration with backend is supported by JWT tokens.
+Any fetch calls will have the associated token and if the token is not valid, then the call wouldn't receive a response.
+In addition to that, we are checking for valid token in authcontext every 5 mins.
+As soon as the token expires, the user is logged out and has to authenticate and obtain a new token.

-DEPLOYMENT
+6. DEPLOYMENT

 For deployment to cloud build, it is important that we set up a trigger to the frontend repo.
 In the cloudbuild.yaml, we will tag the image with ${SHORT_SHA} and this will be replaced with the associated value by cloud build on execution.
-This is done to ensure that the latest image is selected for deployment
+This is done to ensure that the latest image is selected for deployment.